UbuntuKylin/kylin-user-guide/data/guide/tools/en_US/index.md

 <br>

 ## Onboard
 Show a soft keyboard on the screen, and users can input by it.
-The main interface as shown below.
+The main interface as shown in Fig 7.

 ![Fig 7 Onboard-big](image/7.png)